Installation and upgrades

 However, this behavior can be changed via configuration to enable in-place updates of the instance manager, which is the PID 1 process that keeps the container alive.

-Internally, any instance manager from version 1.10 of CloudNativePG supports injection of a new executable that will replace the existing one, once the integrity verification phase is completed, as well as graceful termination of all the internal processes.
-When the new instance manager restarts using the new binary, it adopts the already running postmaster.
+Internally, each instance manager in CloudNativePG supports the injection of a new executable that replaces the existing one after successfully completing an integrity verification phase and gracefully terminating all internal processes.
+Upon restarting with the new binary, the instance manager seamlessly adopts the already running postmaster.

 As a result, the PostgreSQL process is unaffected by the update, refraining from the need to perform a switchover.
 The other side of the coin, is that the Pod is changed after the start, breaking the pure concept of immutability.